ECNP Neuropsychopharmacology Award

 • An invitation to present the award plenary lecture during the ECNP Congress

-• An opportunity to submit a review article for publication in European Neuropsychopharmacology (to be submitted within 6 months after the award is granted)
+• An invitation to publish a review article in European Neuropsychopharmacology (to be submitted within 6 months after the award is granted)

 In addition, the winner of the award will be asked to join the Award Committee for the duration of one year (the year the next winner of his/her area, thus basic or clinical research is selected).
 The winner may be asked for an interview, to be published in ECNP communication channels.